Aquas: Enhancing Domain Specialization through Holistic Hardware-Software Co-Optimization based on MLIR: Conclusion

 \section{Conclusion}

 This paper presents \apsmlir, a holistic MLIR-based framework for ASIP hardware-software co-design.
-Unified in MLIR infrastructure, \apsmlir provides an enhanced synthesis flow with burst-capable DMA and HLS optimizations for efficient hardware generation, and introduces a novel \egraph-based compiler with skeleton-component matching to automatically map applications to complex ISAXs.
-Evaluations on point-cloud analysis and LLM inference demonstrate up to 9.27\x kernel speedup and 1.96-2.09\x end-to-end acceleration over baseline Rocket, showcasing its high effectiveness for domain-specific acceleration.
+Unified in MLIR infrastructure, \apsmlir introduced an interface-aware synthesis flow guided by a model of memory-interface attributes and cache effects for efficient hardware generation, alongside a novel \egraph-based compiler with skeleton-component matching to automate application mapping onto complex ISAXs.
+Evaluations across four domains show up to 15.61\x kernel speedup and 1.95\x end-to-end acceleration over baseline with no frequency degradation and minor area overheads, showcasing its effectiveness for domain-specific acceleration.